 The fixed foam eductor systems can be designed in two different ways depending on the application and system requirements.
 In the first design, one eductor may be selected to operate one or more heads.
-Multiple eductors may be added in series to operate individual systems of one or more heads.
+Multiple eductors may be added in parallel to operate individual systems of one or more heads.

-FIXED FOAM EDUCTOR SERIES NOTES:
+FIXED FOAM EDUCTOR PARALLEL NOTES:

 - 1. The discharge devices must be spaced properly with an equal amount of piping for each branch after the outlet of the eductor. - 2.
 Foam storage tank shall be placed at a distance of no more than 15 equivalent feet from the foam inlet of the eductor. - 3.
-The system must be designed to meet the requirements of the authority having jurisdiction and NFPA 11- Standard for Low Expansion Foam, NFPA 13- Standard for The Installation of Sprinkler Systems, NFPA 16- Standard for the Installation of Deluge Foam-Water Sprinkler and Foam-Water Spray Systems.
-The piping supply to the inlet of the eductor shall be sized according to the NPT inlet on the eductor. - 4.
-When using an alcohol resistant type foam concentrate, Viking recommends that the piping size from foam concentrate container to the eductor be increased one pipe size and that the final placement of the foam concentrate container be located at an elevation above the eductor.
+Equal lengths of equivalent piping, between outlet of eductors and single main feeding the discharge devices, must be used.
+The system will not function properly unless the outlets of the eductors have the same pressures. - 4.
+When using an alcohol resistant type foam concentrate Viking recommends that the piping size from foam concentrate container to the eductor be increased one pipe size and that the final placement of the foam concentrate container be located at an elevation above the eductor. - The system shall be designed to meet the requirements of the Authority Having Jurisdiction and NFPA 11- Standard for Low-Expansion Foam, NFPA 13- Standard for The Installation of Sprinkler Systems, NFPA 16- Standard for the Installation of Deluge Foam/Water Sprinkler and Foam-Water Spray Systems.